will62794/endive/README_supp.md

-## Supplementary Material for submission: "Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition"
+## Supplementary Material for PLDI 2024 submission: "Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition"

-This directory contains the code for our interactive verification tool, Indigo, which impelmntats our inductive proof decompositiont echnique for interactive development of inductive invariants.
-It also contains the completed inductive proofg raphs for protocols presented in our evaluation.
+This directory contains the code for our interactive verification tool, *Indigo*, which implements our inductive proof decomposition technique for interactive development of inductive invariants.
+This repository also constains the specifications of the protocols we tested along with their completed inductive proof graphs.

 ## Setup

 In order to run the tool you will need the following prerequisites:

 - Java version >= 11